Abhilash-Basarikatti/civic_development/readme.md

 # 🏙️ Civic Issue Reporting Platform – MERN Stack Project

 A full-stack web application that empowers citizens to report local issues in their city — such as road damage, garbage, or broken streetlights — and helps authorities take timely action.
-The platform supports real-time issue submissions, image uploads, geolocation tagging to improve civic engagement and governance.
+The platform supports real-time issue submissions, image uploads, and geolocation tagging to improve civic engagement and governance.

 ---